Making great literacy lessons easy. Why join Plazoom?

 • Plus lots more...

-FAKE, by Ele Fountain, is a fantastic new novel that can be used to explore the impact of technology on pupils’ lives as well as developing reading skills.
 In FAKE, the author explores social issues in a thrilling adventure which blurs the boundaries between the real and digital worlds.
 Jess uses her coding skills to help her sister, but enters classified areas where she discovers some explosive truths as she tries to help her family.

-The resource pack will guide teachers when reading this book to the class, providing questions to prompt class discussions about characters and events as the narrative unfolds.
 A range of activities delve deeper into the story, including the use of role on the wall, and discuss the themes explored in the book.
 With opportunities to link to the computing curriculum and explore relationships and online safety in PSHE, this exciting book will keep readers hooked as well as offering the opportunity to explore and discuss themes relevant to young people.

-Curriculum areas covered:
+Curriculum areas covered

 READING

-- asking questions to improve their understanding
+• Ask questions to improve understanding

-- drawing inferences such as inferring characters’ feelings, thoughts and motives from their actions, and justifying inferences with evidence
+• Draw inferences such as inferring characters’ feelings, thoughts and motives from their actions, and justifying inferences with evidence

--summarising the main ideas drawn from more than one paragraph, identifying the key details that support the main idea
+• Summarise the main ideas drawn from more than one paragraph, identifying the key details that support the main idea

 WRITING